eevee/eev.ee/content/2018-09-06-cheezball-rising-resounding-failure.markdown

 Wow!
 I did it.
 Cool.
 It took a mighty long time to get this working, and now I feel a bit silly since I don't have an inventory or even an audio engine to really plug this into yet.
 I also want to capture a much more pestful meow from Anise, which is a little difficult since he only does his loudest meowing when we're not around.
 This is fantastic progress, though!

+## UPDATE II: DRAMATIC UN-TURNAROUND

+In the days since the above "discovery" I finally got ahold of a flash cart, which lets me test on real hardware.
+I have unfortunate news: _I was totally wrong_.
+The weird thing mGBA does is in fact correct, and "fixing" it breaks a few other games that play custom sounds by _changing the master volume while nothing is playing_.
+So, of course, my "successful" attempt _still_ spikes on real hardware.

+After all that, I'm _still_ at square one.
+I do have a couple leads: there's the master volume trick, which I don't quite understand yet, and there's also Duke Nukem for GBC, which uses my _original_ approach but quantizes the sounds more harshly which helps to disguise the spiking.
+I also have a list of other games that use custom samples, and when I revisit this, I might just run through as many of them as possible and try to figure out exactly what they're doing.

+But for now, this is shelved.
+Again.

 ## To be continued